1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Key takeaway:

-Celiac disease doesn't stay in the gut.
-It can affect your entire body.
+Celiac disease does not remain in the gut.
+It has the ability to impact on your whole body.

 Skin and Nails